Race Date July 9th, 2016. Registration opens on November 1, 2015.

 Location: Near Salmon ID, Leadore ID, Dillon MT.
 View the Travel/Lodging page for detailed information.

 WELCOME to the Beaverhead 100K and 55K Endurance Runs.
 Come run and play in our hometown’s backyard.
 These are the mountains of our youth and we are still intrigued by their beauty.
 We are excited to share with you this unique racing adventure.
-These races are ABSOLUTE BEASTS, true mountain races.
+These races are true mountain races; the route is rugged and challenging over varied terrain all at high altitude.
 Most finishers of the 2014 inaugural event consistently voiced the extreme difficulty of the races.
-The route is rugged and challenging over varied terrain all at high altitude.
 Those who participate, please be prepared.
 We want all to finish and enjoy this event, thus the 55K has liberal cutoffs, but you still need to be prepared.

 Here are a few quotes from past participants: